 An absolute file path to this file can be added to the config file with the

-repo for each student per master repo.
+repo and student.
 The repo names will be on the form

 <username>-<master-repo-name>, guaranteeing their uniqueness.
 Each student

 will also be added to a team (which bears the same name as the student’s user),